dimitrisvamp/Tax_Advisor-Generative_AI_Model/README.md

  - view folder:
    - home.html ( This html file creates the home page of the application )
    - buttons.css ( This css file creates the style of the home page )

-## Requirements
-- If you run with Docker you don't need to install any requirements.
-Docker will make it automatically for you.
-- If you run from terminal you need to install:
-  - Flask
-  - openai

 ## How To Run
 - If you run the application from visual studio: